 Three-quarters of reports to child protective services involve allegations of neglect.
 Neglect happens when a parent or caregiver does not provide food, clothing, shelter, medical care, or supervision to the degree that the child’s health, safety, and well-being are threatened with harm.
-Providing families with economic assistance or concrete supports, such as food, housing, or child care, can build protective factors and decrease the risk of neglect for children.
+Providing families with economic assistance or concrete supports, such as food, housing, or childcare, can build protective factors and decrease the risk of neglect for children.

 Use these resources to learn effective prevention and early intervention strategies to reduce the risk of neglect and involvement with the child welfare system.